 Playthrough with Siegfried, getting his good ending (maybe "good" is a bit of a stretch for him though).
 You can get this ending by pressing a button as he walks towards Soul Edge.

-As for the game, it isn't that hard to defeat most opponents, with only Cervantes and Soul Edge, the game's two bosses, being a bit harder.
+As for the game, it isn't that hard to defeat most opponents, with only Cervantes and Soul Edge, the game's two bosses, being a lot harder.
 This version also has new English voices for some characters.
 Siegfried's lines are pretty good, and "I've never had such an easy victory" is a classic.

 Soul Edge